 Neither sulfur nor selenium, and unquestionably not oxygen, frames absolutely ionic bonds to a nonmetal particle.
 Tellurium and polonium structure a couple of mixtures that are fairly ionic; tellurium (IV) sulfate, Te (SO4)2, and polonium (II) sulfate, PoSO4, are models.

 The elements of the oxygen family have six electrons in the outermost shell and have the general electronic configuration s ns2 np4.
 The electronic configurations of the oxygen family are given below:

 2. Atomic and Ionic Radii

-The ionisation enthalpies of the elements of the oxygen family are less than those of the nitrogen family.
-On moving down the group from oxygen element to polonium element, the ionisation enthalpy or potential decreases.
+The ionization enthalpies of the elements of the oxygen family are less than those of the nitrogen family.
+On moving down the group from oxygen element to polonium element, the ionization enthalpy or potential decreases.